cainenielsen/game/README.md

 ## bugs

-if the player is holding the jump button, when they fall off the map they appear below the tiles near the starting place.

-the player appears to vibrate when attempting to move off the side of the map

-the player is not limited to falling above the map

 the player can hold down the jump button to continuously jump (which could be a feature but should be able to be controlled)

+the player is considered colliding with blocks that are intersected at the corners

+when the character 'foot' is not collided but the character 'head' is the player is unable to jump

 ## tasks

-build an upgraded in container checker

 hit box visualization tools

 delay on death

-death at bottom of screen

 code comments